Robbie Grossman Player Props: Rangers vs. Nationals

 Robbie Grossman At The Plate

-- In 10.8% of his games this season, he has hit a home run, and 2.7% of his trips to the dish.
+- He has hit a long ball in 10.8% of his games this year, and 2.7% of his plate appearances.

-- In 32.3% of his games this season, Grossman has had at least one RBI.
-He's picked up more than one in 13.8% and driven in three or more of his team's runs in four contests.
+- In 21 games this year (32.3%), Grossman has picked up an RBI, and in nine of those games (13.8%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.